QMeqGR/fsimp-maxima/README.txt

      routines in core Maxima.
 These include: ‘[resimplify, expand, combine, radcan, ratsimp, rootscontract, xthru, multthru, factor, sqrtdenest, triglist,exptlist, loglist]’.
 Additional trigonometric
      simplifications are applied as well.
+The full list of simplifications is shown in the variable ‘simplist’ which will be shown if the variable ‘fsdebug’ is set to 1.

+     There are two ways to manipulate the simplifications in ‘simplist’.
+     First, the option arguments to ‘fullsimp’, ‘simp1, simp2, etc.’ are simplification routines the user wants _excluded_ from ‘simplist’.

+     Second, the user may create a _list_ called ‘fs_custom_simp’, and place any user defined simplification routines.
+For example the code

+     ‘fs_custom_simp:[lambda([q], block([algebraic : true],
+     ratsimp(q)))]’

+     will create a simplification routine where the variable ‘algebraic’ is set to ‘true’, while the ‘ratsimp’ simplification is applied.

-     ‘fullsimp’ tries to find the smallest equivalent expression based on the Common Lisp ‘conssize’ of the expression.
+     In general, ‘fullsimp’ tries to find the smallest equivalent expression based on the Common Lisp ‘conssize’ and string size of an expression.

-     The option arguments to ‘fullsimp’ are simplification routines the user wants excluded from the list above.
+     The user may manipulate the order of simplifications by judicious use of the exclusion option and the custom simplification option.

-     (%i1) load("fsimp.mac");
+     (%i1) load("fsimp.mac")$
-     (%o1)      /home/ehm/math/Maxima/share/ehm/fullsimp-maxima/fsimp.mac
      (%i2) fullsimp((1+cos(t))/sin(t));
                                              t
      (%o2)                               cot(-)